 Early History of the Aldiss family

-Another 166 words (12 lines of text) covering the year 1284 is included under the topic Early Aldiss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldiss research.
+Another 36 words (3 lines of text) covering the years 128 and 1284 are included under the topic Early Aldiss History in all our PDF Extended History products and printed products wherever possible.

 Aldiss Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Aldiss were recorded, including Aldis, Aldous, Aldhouse, Aldus, Aldiss, Oldis and many more.

 Early Notables of the Aldiss family (pre 1700)